dogweather/forkful/content/en/dart/dates-and-times/getting-the-current-date.md

 ---
 date: 2024-03-08 21:33:23.280875-07:00
-description: "Getting the current date in Dart involves querying the system for the\
+description: "How to: Dart's core library provides straightforward access to the current\
-  \ current date and time.
-This functionality is commonly used in applications for\u2026"
+  \ date and time through the `DateTime` class.
+Here's the basic example to get the\u2026"
 lastmod: '2024-03-13T22:44:59.829894-06:00'
 model: gpt-4-0125-preview
-summary: Getting the current date in Dart involves querying the system for the current date and time.
+summary: Dart's core library provides straightforward access to the current date and time through the `DateTime` class.
 title: Getting the current date
 weight: 29
 ---